Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/DUCTF-2025.md

 $${s_i}^e \pmod n = m_i$$

-If we let our target msb, t = bytes_to_long(b'challenge'), then the actual target should be shifted to as large as we can but still less than n.
+If we let our target msb, t = H(N, bytes_to_long(b'challenge')), then the actual target should be shifted to as large as we can but still less than n.

 n is 4096 bits, the msb is 64 bits, and also leave some extra wiggle room, say 8 bits